Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Lower Alfama

-This area is composed of mostly narrow steep alleys, staircases and small plazas packed with traditional restaurants where roasted sardines are the most popular meal.
+This area is composed mostly of narrow steep alleys, staircases, and small plazas packed with traditional restaurants where roasted sardines are the most popular meal.

-For convenience, you can start your exploration from Miradouro das Portas do Sol (Sun Gate viewpoint) and walk down the staircase until you reach the lowlands.
+For convenience, you can start your exploration from Miradouro das Portas do Sol (Sun Gate Viewpoint) and walk down the staircase until you reach the lowlands.

 What are the best areas for nightlife in Lisbon